Police: 1 killed, 5 wounded in Baltimore shooting | Law-Order

 - United States

-One person was killed and five others were wounded in a shooting in Baltimore, the city's police commissioner said.
+One person was killed and five others were wounded when gunmen walked up a street and opened fire on a Baltimore block from an intersection, the city's police commissioner said.

+Commissioner Michael Harrison said the shooting on Wednesday erupted in a west Baltimore neighbourhood and the conditions of the five wounded ranged from serious to critical.
+He declined to release the identities of those who were shot.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)